norton120/dfmock/README.md

 ## The API
 using is simple.
 import into your module, select your column names and data types, set the number of columns, and generate your frame.

-    from dfmock import DFMock
+    from dfmock.dfmock import DFMock

-    columns = { "hamburger":"string",
-                "hot_dog":"integer",
-                "shoelace":"timedelta"
-              }
-    dfmock = DFMock(count=100, cols=columns)
+    dfmock = DFMock(count=100)
     dfmock.generate_dataframe()

     my_mocked_dataframe = dfmock.dataframe